 Establish biomethane gas & liquid fueling stations with rooftop solar PV + BESS systems for trucks, fleets, and EVs in the EEC / SEC corridors, eliminating Scope 3 emissions in logistics.

-Phase 5 – Carbon Utilization & Bio-Innovation:
+Phase 5 – Carbon Utilization:

 5.1 Green / E-Methanol: Capture CO₂ from biogas upgrading and combine it with renewable hydrogen from biomass, wind, or solar to produce sustainable marine and industrial fuels.